tidepool-org/development/cmd/README.md

 `tpctl` is used to create AWS EKS clusters that run the Tidepool services in a HIPAA compliant way.

-## Why user Docker
+## Prerequisites
+You will need Docker to run `tpctl`.
 We package `tpctl` in a Docker container to ensure that it can be run in any environment.

-## Prerequisites
-To run `tpctl`, you will need:
-* a local Docker daemon;
+Please install Docker on your local machine.

-* a GitHub account and an ability to create or write to a GitHub repo; and,
+You will need you will need a GitHub account and the ability to create/write to a GitHub repository.

-* an AWS account with an identity that has the right to create a Kubernetes cluster in EKS cluster, secrets in the AWS Secrets Manager, and stacks in AWS CloudFormation.
+You will also need an AWS account with an identity that has the right:
+* to create a Kubernetes cluster in EKS,
+* to create secrets in the AWS Secrets Manager; and,
+* to create stacks in AWS CloudFormation.

 ## Installation
-`tpctl` is distributed as a Docker image.
-You may pull down the latest version from Docker Hub with tag `tidepool/tpctl:latest`.
+You may pull down the latest version Docker image of `tpctl` from Docker Hub with tag `tidepool/tpctl:latest`.

 ```bash
 docker pull tidepool/tpctl
 ```

-Or, you may clone the
-Tidepool `development` repo and build the Docker image from the Dockerfile:
+Alternativeluy, you may build your own local Docker image from the source by cloning theTidepool `development` repo and running the `build.sh` script:
 ```bash
 git clone git@github.com:tidepool-org/development
 cd development/cmd